sinclab-iitj/sinclab-iitj.github.io/_pages/openings.md

-### Master/Bachelor projects for Leiden University students
+### Master/Bachelor projects for IIT Jodhpur students
 If you are a Master student at IIT Jodhput looking for a Master project, contact any group member via email or stop by their office.

 ### Bsc / Master students from elsewhere